 I Named Her Shannon

-She was our baby and no matter what her disabilities might have been, she belonged with us and her family where love could make a bigger difference in her devel
+She was our baby and no matter what her disabilities might have been, she belonged with us and her family where love could make a bigger difference

 When Shannon was born, the hospital staff, both nurses and doctors, advised us to "just leave her here".
 It was 1972 and the idea that a baby born with DS could ever function normally, let alone contribute, was unheard of.
 We, of course, were horrified.
 She was our baby.

 I often wonder all these years later what our lives would be like had we taken their advice.
 I wonder if I would think of her often or feel guilt or mourn her loss as though she had died.

 I'm glad I don't have to wonder because we chose her.
 We chose to shout down the professionals who shook their heads and whispered behind my back at how immature I was and unprepared for what we were taking on.
 Yes, at 21 I was definitely immature and being an only child, I was totally unprepared for motherhood, let alone special motherhood.

 But Shannon taught me so much more than I could ever teach her and she continues to enrich our lives and the lives of so many around her.